bobocode/lmono/README.md

 <h1>lmono</h1>
 <h2>LMONO-Fusion: An Online SLAM System based on LiDAR-Monocular Camera Sensor Fusion</h2>
 This is a framework of LiDAR-monocular camera fusion system.
 Visual information from monocular camera assist in scene recognization in LiDAR odometry and dense mapping.
 Automatic calibration between LiDAR and a single camera is provided as well.
+The pre-print version of our paper is available [here]().

 - [x] laser odometry
 - [x] scene recognition/ loop detection